tatsumoto-ren/tatsumoto-ren.github.io/blog/setting-up-yomichan.md

 ## Download dictionaries

-Yomichan needs dictionary files to operate.
+Rikaitan needs dictionary files to operate.
 Dictionaries are distributed in `.zip` archives.
 The archives should not be unzipped before installation.